-D.The license issued will be the property of the state and loaned to the laboratory and must be kept posted in a conspicuous place on the premises.
-Said license, unless sooner suspended or revoked, shall expire by limitation on the 31st day of December, of every year following the date of licensing and shall be renewed annually.
+E.The license issued will be the property of the state and loaned to the laboratory and must be kept posted in a conspicuous place on the premises.
+Said license, unless sooner suspended or revoked, shall expire by limitation on the thirty-first (31st) day of December, of every year following the date of licensing and shall be renewed annually.

-a.Cannabinoid Potency – Quantitative analysis including the percentage of D 9 -tetrahydrocannnabinol (D 9 -THC), cannabidiol (CBD), tetrahydrocannabinolic acid (THCa) and cannabidiolic acid (CBDa) of the total amount of THC in a medical marijuana product.
+a.Cannabinoid Potency – Quantitative analysis including the percentage of D 9 -tetrahydrocannnabinol (D 9 -THC), D 8 -tetrahydrocannnabinol (D 8 -THC), cannabidiol (CBD), tetrahydrocannabinolic acid (THCa) and cannabidiolic acid (CBDa) of the total amount of THC in a cannabis product.
 Amounts of other cannabinoids may be reported, but are not required.

 d.Pesticides – Residues of pesticides and growth regulators listed in § 6.21(E)(1)(a) of this Part.